Ian here — that bald Californian with the sideburns lurking at the back of most Byte The Book events.

 At Byte’s (clearly not a)…

 …Circle of Reciprocity, I stuck a post-it note to the wall reading, “I need help producing and marketing an audiobook.”
 Soon I was talking to an audiobook producer who works with all the major publishers.
-He told me even his productions got flagged over Audible’s exacting technical requirements sometimes and that his studio charged around £450/hour.
-This included both the engineer and proper formatting.
+He told me even his productions sometimes got flagged over Audible’s exacting technical requirements.
+He also told me that his studio charged around £450/hour, which included an engineer, proper formatting and a finished product.
 He also said a good narrator will take twice the amount of time it takes to record a book as it does to listen to one.
 Even though my book would only end up being 90 minutes, this would decimate my budget.
 Was there a friends and family discount?, I wondered.

 (*Full disclosure: this photo is from 2018)